dekpo/powerbi-custom-filter/README.md

 - **Customizable password mapping**: Configure password-to-organization mappings via formatting options
 - **Data protection**: Blocks all data access until a valid password is entered
 - **Clean UI**: Power BI default title is hidden, showing only your custom title
+- **Custom warning messages**: Displays a user-friendly warning icon with custom message instead of error messages when data is blocked

 ## Prerequisites